 Table Mountain (TM) is not only a National Park but also a World Heritage Site with unbelievable floristic diversity.
 As such, flying in the park is subject to more rules and scrutiny than most other sites in South Africa.
 Please do not do anything which will threaten all the hard negotiations that took place to get and keep these sites flyable.

 Everyone MUST have a VALID TMNP ACTIVITY CARD (Level 2), a VALID PILOTS LICENSE rated for the launch site and a site briefing.
 Some sites require “Sign Offs” and others are strictly advanced sites.
-Launch ONLY at the designated site and NOWHERE ELSE.
+Launch ONLY at the designated site.
 The best rule is to contact the Glen Club and get a briefing from a competent local pilot.
 The weather systems around the entire Park are complex and some areas have little to no landing areas within easy reach.
-Venturis and lenticular situations are frequent and pre-frontal weather is generally to be avoided.
+Venturis and lenticular situations are frequent and pre-frontal weather are generally to be avoided.
 Local pilots are always willing to help with info.